ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ## Team work
 ### Trunk-based development
+During the development of this project, we tried trunk-based development for the first time.
+Trunk-based development is a source-control strategy centered on frequent integration of small batches of work into the main branch (trunk), rather than long-lived feature branches, as is common in many other popular workflows, e.g., GitFlow.

+Throughout the development process, we didn’t completely avoid long-lived branches.
+Many times, it proved utterly impractical to adhere to the “merge every day” mantra, which was (admittedly) partly due to our inexperience with the workflow.

+Being able to merge every day depends on the assumption that the given task can be completed and reviewed within that timeframe.
+However, estimating the time needed to complete tasks wasn't always straightforward, especially for larger tasks that don’t naturally split into logically independent subtasks.
+An example of such a task is the large rewrite required to migrate from raw SQLite to EF Core.
+Merging at any point between starting and finishing this task would result in a broken main branch.
+Of course, this is an extreme example, and often it would also be due to interpersonal dynamics within the team.
+Waiting for code review, from team members with their own daily lives, schedules, and responsibilities, also sometimes resulted in longer branch lifespans.

+So, in these cases, we opted to let the branches live a bit longer rather than merge unfinished or unreviewed code, as we value high-quality code over minimizing branch staleness.

 ## How to make _Chirp!_ work locally
 The get the application running locally either clone this repository or alternatively download the [latest release](https://github.com/ITU-BDSA2025-GROUP13/Chirp/releases/tag/v5.5.0) for your OS.